SICA: Creating prospects in their home countries for children and young people at risk of displacement

 Countries: Honduras, Guatemala, El Salvador

-Lead executing agency: SG-SICA (General Secretariat of the Central American Integration System)
+Lead executing agency: General Secretariat of the Central American Integration System (SG-SICA)

-Psychosocial services for processing violent experiences are only available in central reception facilities, if at all, and most do not meet the young people’s requirements.
-The affected communities are currently overwhelmed by the task of reintegrating returnees or those at risk of displacement.
-At the same time, there is a lack of suitable measures available for integrating children and young people at risk of violence and displacement into society, education and work, meaning they cannot develop prospects for remaining in their home country.
+Psychosocial services for helping process violent experiences are not available to an adequate extent in their own countries.
+The affected communities do not have the services to reintegrate children and adolescents at risk of violence and displacement into society, education and work, meaning they cannot develop prospects for remaining in their home country.

-Children and youth at risk of displacement in selected communities in Central America's Northern Triangle make use of the improved measures for integration into society, education and work, thereby increasing prospects for them to remain in their home country.
+Children and young people at risk of displacement in selected communities in Central America's Northern Triangle make use of the improved measures for integration into society, education and work, increasing prospects for them to remain in their home country.

-- Cooperation for training and employment: By providing advisory services for the communities and local business associations, the project strengthens cooperation between the private sector, schools and administration to promote employment for young people in disadvantaged urban districts.
-The existing range of employment promotion measures is to be adapted to the needs and possibilities of young people and integrated better.
-These measures should be available to all young people in precarious circumstances and should, above all, combat stigmatisation of returnees.
+By providing advisory services for the municipalities and local business associations, the project strengthens cooperation between the private sector, schools and administration to promote employment for young people in disadvantaged urban districts.